anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### Processing by Registrar

 On reception of a JPY message by the Registrar, the Registrar MUST verify that the number of CBOR array elements is 2 or more.
+To implement this specification, only the first two elements are used.

-The content field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple of the UDP connection provides enough information for the Registrar to pick an appropriate (active) client context.
+The data in the `jpy_content` field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple of the UDP connection provides enough information for the Registrar to pick an appropriate (active) client context.
 Note that the same UDP socket will need to be used for multiple DTLS flows, which is atypical for how DTLS usually uses sockets.
-The jp_context field can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of per-session context.
+The `jpy_context` field can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of per-session context.
-The jp_context field needs to be linked to the DTLS context, and when a DTLS message need to be sent back to the client, then the jp_context needs to be included in a JPY message along with the DTLS message in the content field.
+The `jpy_context` field needs to be linked to the DTLS context, and when a DTLS message need to be sent back to the client,
+the `jpy_context` needs to be included in a JPY message along with the DTLS message in the `jpy_content` field.

 Detailed examples are shown in {{examples-detailed}}.

 At the CoAP level, using the cBRSKI {{cBRSKI}} and the EST-CoAPS {{RFC9148}} protocols, the CoAP blockwise options {{RFC7959}} are often used to split large payloads into multiple data blocks.
-The Registrar and the Pledge MUST select a block size that would allow the addition of the JPY\_message header (including a jp_context field of up to 34 bytes) without violating MTU sizes.
+The Registrar and the Pledge MUST select a block size that would allow the addition of the JPY\_message header (including a `jpy_context` field of up to 34 bytes) without violating MTU sizes.

 # Discovery {#discovery}